Skip to content

 • "βαστάζων" (bastazōn) is the present active participle form of the verb "βαστάζω" (bastazō), which means "to carry" or "to bear."

-• "ἑαυτῷ" (heautō) is the dative form of the pronoun "ἑαυτός" (heautós), which means "himself."
+• "ἑαυτῷ" (heautō) is the dative form of the reflexive pronoun "ἑαυτός" (heautós), which means "to his own self."

 The whole phrase then, "βαστάζων ἑαυτῷ τὸν σταυρὸν" (bastazōn heautō ton stauro) would be: